techidaily/site-screen-mirroring-recording/source/_posts/updated-unveiling-google-meets-screen-alteration-techniques-for-2024.md

 ![add image as Google Meet background](https://images.wondershare.com/filmora/article-images/add-image-as-google-meet-video-background.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After doing that, a pop of your images will automatically appear on your screen from which you can select the image you would like to upload on Google Meet and use.
 Once you have selected an image, simply click add and that image will automatically appear as your Google Meet background for that meeting.
 You may also upload multiple custom backgrounds on your mobile and laptop devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to Change Your Background On Google Meet On Android/iOS Before Meeting?